Dream holidays at the family paradise

 Ladis in Tyrol

 Traditional flair and a picturesque landscape – that’s what holiday guests find at 1,192 metres above sea level at the small village of Ladis.
-It is known and popular for the healing properties of its mineral and sulphur springs.
+It is known for the healing properties of its mineral and sulphur springs.
 Its centuries-old farm houses and the well-preserved centre characterise the village’s appearance.
 Year after year, it attracts large numbers of visitors to the sunny plateau.

 Facts about the municipality of Ladis